ilyas0v/firebase-cloud-functions-typescript/README.md

+# Firebase Cloud Functions with Typescript
-# Basic implementation of Firebase Cloud Functions with Node and Express framework with Typescript.
+Simple implementation of Firebase Cloud Functions with with Typescript.
+Coding API with Express framework and using Firestore Database to store data.

 ## Clone the repo
 `git clone https://github.com/ilyas0v/firebase-cloud-functions-typescript.git && cd firebase-cloud-functions-typescript`

 ## Create new project on Firebase Console
 https://console.firebase.google.com/

+## Firestore Database
-Then create a Firestore Database inside the project.
+Create a Firestore Database inside the project.

+## Write project ID in .firebaserc file
+You can find your project ID on "Project Settings" tab on Firebase Console.

+## Upgrade plan from 'Spark' to 'Blaze'
+After upgrading your plan, you can deploy your functions into cloud.

 ## Login to firebase
 `firebase login`